-The parent elections will take place no later than May 1st.
-The parents of all children preregistered to attend the school during the next year may vote.
+The parent elections will take place no later than the end of the school year.
+The parents of all children pre-registered to attend the school during the next year may vote.
 The parent-teacher organization will determine how the election will be run.
-The principal will assist the parentteacher organization in notifying parents of the election schedule.
+The principal will assist the parent-teacher organization in notifying parents of the election schedule.
 The parent-teacher organization will notify the current council of those elected not later than five school days after the election.